Sebas03446/Challenge/README.md

 ## Installation

-If the IDE don't run for default, build gradle, use the next command.
+If the IDE don't run for default build gradle, use the next command.

 ```sh
 ./gradlew build